xerolinux/calamares-xfce-cfg/README.md

-# Calamares Config for XeroLinux
+# Calamares Config for XeroX

-Repo for **XeroLinux** Calamares config (Rolling).
+Repo for **XeroX** Calamares config (Rolling).
 Feel free to clone and modify to work for your setup and share if it works ;)

 ![XeroLinux-Calamares](https://i.imgur.com/sLXIIIR.jpeg)